humberto-ortiz/megaprobe-lab/content/bianca.md

 My name is Bianca I. Colón Rosado, I’m an 20 year old junior Computer Science student at the University of Puerto Rico, Río Piedras Campus.
 I'm doing a research on Techniques for Anomaly Detection in IPv4 & IPv6 Network Flows with Dr. Humberto Ortiz-Zuazaga since September 2014.

 I presented posters about my research in Women in CyberSecurity Conference (WiCyS) on March 2015, in Atlanta, GA and in the Computing Alliance of Hispanic-Serving Institutions Conference (CAHSI) on September 2015.
-Also participate in Malcon CTF 2015 with three partners and win first place.
+Also, participated in Malcon CTF 2015 teamed with a group of 3 and won first place.

 My career short term goals are to finish my degree in Computer Science and still doing undergraduate research.
 Furthermore, my long-term goals are to pursue graduate studies in computer science.